-4 Three options have been assessed against the base case
+3 Three options have been assessed against the base case

-We have assessed three options under the RIT-T. These options are summarised in table 4-1.
+We have assessed three options under the RIT-T. These options are summarised in table 3-1.

 We consider that Option 2 and Option 3 meet the identified need from a technical, commercial and project delivery perspective, and are therefore credible options.
-10 We no longer consider that Option 1 is a credible option, as the second contract period (for years 11 to 19) is currently indicative only and may not be agreed to by Hitachi ABB Power Grids.
-Notwithstanding, we have included this option in the RIT-T assessment to determine whether it would deliver materially higher net benefits relative to the credible options..
+We continue to consider that Option 1 is no longer a credible option, as the second contract period (for years 11 to 19) is indicative only and may not be agreed to by Hitachi ABB Power Grids.
+Notwithstanding, we have included this option in the PACR assessment for continuity with the earlier steps in the RIT-T process and to determine whether it would deliver materially higher net benefits relative to the credible options.

-Table 4-1 - Summary of the options assessed
+Table 3-1 - Summary of the options assessed

-Option Description Estimated capital cost Estimated annual operating cost Investment timing 1 Long term service contract with Hitachi ABB Power Grids to manage the ongoing replacement of the IGBTs \$2.352 million fo (Note: contract For years 1 to 10 or years 11 to 19 11 costs are treated opex) Ongoing from 2022- 23 2 Replace IGBTs in two valve rooms initially, followed by replacement in the other valve rooms one at a time, with timing dictated by failure rates \$24.4 million for first two valve rooms \$13.1 million per subsequent valve room 2 per cent of capex 2022-23 for initial simultaneous replacement of two valve rooms Timing of subsequent single valve room replacements differs by scenario (see section 4.3 below)
+Option Description Estimated capital cost Estimated annual operating cost Investment timing 1 Long term service contract with Hitachi ABB Power Grids to manage the ongoing replacement of the IGBTs \$3.759 million for years 1 to 10 \$2.352 million for years 11 to 19 (Note: contract costs are treated as opex) Ongoing from 2022- 23 2 Replace IGBTs in two valve rooms initially, followed by replacement in the other valve rooms one at a time, with timing dictated by failure rates \$24.4 million for first two valve rooms 2 per cent of capex 2022-23 for initial simultaneous replacement of two valve rooms Timing of subsequent single valve room replacements differs by scenario (see section 4.3 below)

-10 Consistent with the requirements of the NER clause 5.15.2(a).
+Consistent with the requirements of the NER clause 5.15.2(a).